giffordlabcvr/DIGS-tool/README.md

  1. Performing multiple searches systematically, involving various **query sequences** and/or **target databases**.
  2. Classifying matching sequences (“**hits**”) via comparison to a **reference sequence library** curated by the investigator.

 In **database-integrated genome screening (DIGS)**, a relational database management system (RDBMS) is linked to a sequence similarity search-based genome-screening pipeine.
+This  provides a robust foundation for implementing large-scale, automated screens, and allows screening output to be interrogated via database-querying.

 **The DIGS Tool is a software framework for implementing DIGS on UNIX/LINUX and Macintosh OSX platforms**.